A-06578

 Enforcement Authority

-No enforcement authority is specified in the bill.
-No agency is designated with enforcement powers, and no private right of action is created.
-The bill imposes disclosure obligations but does not specify any mechanism for enforcement, penalties, or remedies.
+No enforcement mechanism is specified in the bill.
+No agency is designated with enforcement authority, and no private right of action is created.
+The bill imposes disclosure obligations but is silent on penalties and enforcement procedures.

 Penalties